-One of Russia’s less popular destinations, it is also one of the cities most worth seeing.”Little Russia,” as the locals call it, has gone through more than its fair share of historical turmoil: founded by the Teutonic Knights, it then belonged to the Kingdom of Poland, then to Prussia and the German Empire, only to become a part of the USSR and then Russia.
-Kaliningrad has something to offer to everybody: from military history fans to historians to organ music devourers.
+Kaliningrad, or “Little Russia,” as the locals call it, has gone through more than its fair share of historical turmoil: founded by the Teutonic Knights, it then belonged to the Kingdom of Poland, then to Prussia and the German Empire, only for it to finally become a part of the USSR and then Russia.
+Discover the many things to do in Kaliningrad, from learning about its maritime history to enjoying beautiful music.

 Immanuel Kant, one of the most important thinkers in the history of philosophy, was born and spent his entire life in Königsberg, now Kaliningrad.
 He was buried in the Königsberg Cathedral, and what was initially a small tomb inside the building eventually became a modest mausoleum outside, in the north-east corner of the Cathedral.
 Kant and Kaliningrad are inseparably connected; the places where he lived and worked are most certainly worth seeing.

 Baltic is famous for its amber: there is something hypnotizing about all the shades of gold it can take on, and about the creatures trapped in it for millions of years.
-In the Amber Museum in Kaliningrad, not only can you buy inexpensive amber jewelry.
-Most importantly, you can see the most impressive pieces of amber found in the Baltic out on display.
-The exhibition also includes some elaborate amber sculptures and a brief history of amber processing in the Soviet Union.
+In Kaliningrad’s Amber Museum, not only can you buy inexpensive amber jewelry, you can see the most impressive pieces of amber found in the Baltic out on display.
+The exhibition also includes some elaborate sculptures and a brief history of amber processing in the Soviet Union.